aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLSX via Java or Online App" h2="On Premise Java API to convert DOT to XLSX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting DOT to XLSX is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that provides the necessary tools to convert DOT to XLSX.

+The first step in the process is to use Aspose.Words for Java to export DOT to HTML.
+Aspose.Words for Java is a powerful document manipulation API that enables developers to create, edit, and convert documents from one format to another.
+It supports a wide range of document formats, including DOT, and provides a comprehensive set of features to manipulate documents.
+With Aspose.Words for Java, developers can easily export DOT to HTML.

+The second step is to use Aspose.Cells for Java to convert HTML to XLSX.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables developers to create, edit, and convert spreadsheets from one format to another.
+It supports a wide range of spreadsheet formats, including XLSX, and provides a comprehensive set of features to manipulate spreadsheets.
+With Aspose.Cells for Java, developers can easily convert HTML to XLSX.

-You can converting DOT to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+By using Aspose.Total for Java, developers can easily convert DOT to XLSX in a simple two-step process.
+Aspose.Words for Java is used to export DOT to HTML, and Aspose.Cells for Java is used to convert HTML to XLSX.
+Aspose.Total for Java provides the necessary tools to quickly and easily convert DOT to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}